 About the name: "Nasenloecher" means "Nose Holes" - so people named two big holes in rocks in the middle of the route.

-.
+Difficulty: It's a hiking tour, with a few places protected by steel cables and pegs.
+On the Swiss Hiking Scale its difficulty is graded T4.
 The crux is just before exiting the big NW face and reaching Oehrligrueb (high valley).
 Steep and exposed grassy slopes there require maximum concentration.
 But the path over those slopes is still well beaten.
 Don't go over there when the slopes are wet and so even more slippery!
 The two short ferrata sections are easy (B/C) - just some power is needed to pull over and overcome a 4 m high rock wall.

-Some places are very exposed and so not appropriate for people suffering from vertigo.
+Exposition: Some places are very exposed and so not appropriate for people suffering from vertigo.
 On grassy slopes, for unexperienced hikers or children protection with rope is hard, even more, because there's a lot of slopes crossings.
 Himmelsleiter is exposed too, but steel cables on both sides offer a good protection.

-Grassy slopes are very muddy, so, when becoming steep, your shoes are not gripping as they should.
+Objective dangers: Grassy slopes are very muddy, so, when becoming steep, your shoes are not gripping as they should.
 On the high plateau, follow carefully marks and consult a map - especially if fog catches you.
 In early summer, if that terrain is covered by snow, be careful - there are deep holes, chiasms in those rocks!

-Summer months, normally from July till October (or first snow).
+Best season: Summer months, normally from July till October (or first snow).

-Good shoes and poles are sufficient.
+Gear: Good shoes and poles are sufficient.
+Tour start:

 Schwaegalp, 1352 m.
 Big, free parking place there (2014).
 See the parent page of Saentis how to get there.